alacrity-ai/rpg-mmo/README.md

 This project combines a graphical client, server, and database to create a fully functional MMO game.
 Follow the instructions above to set up the database, run the server, and at least one worker, bootup the redis service, and start the client to begin development or testing.

 ## Developer Guide

+### Env file

+1. Rename .env.example to .env
+2. For local dev testing, the .env.example values will work out of the box

 ### Instantiating the Database for Testing